cables-gl/cables_docs/md/8_audio/working_with_audio.md

 ## Basic Audio Setup

 To get an audio stream into cables, there are multiple options.
 First off, to play back any file, you need to use the [Audio Buffer](https://cables.gl/op/Ops.WebAudio.AudioBuffer_v2) op.
-With this op, you create an audio buffer that you can connect to one of our audio players mentioned in the next session.
+With this op, you create an audio buffer that you can connect to one of our audio players mentioned in the next section.

 ### A note on file formats